-Today UCD is Ireland's largest and most diverse university with over 30,000 students, drawn from approximately 121 countries.
+Today UCD is Ireland's largest and most diverse university with over 33,400 students, drawn from over 131 countries.
 It actively promotes university life as a journey of intellectual and personal discovery.
-UCD is Ireland's leader in graduate education with approximately 8,000 graduate students with almost a quarter being graduate research students.
+UCD is Ireland's leader in graduate education with approximately 8,600 graduate students with almost a quarter being graduate research students.

-campuses.
-In addition, the University places great emphasis on the internationalisation of the Irish student experience - preparing all UCD students for future employment and life that crosses borders, boundaries and cultures.
+emphasis on the internationalisation of the Irish student experience - preparing all UCD students for future employment and life that crosses borders, boundaries and cultures.